 This Broccoli Potato Cheese Soup is the perfect winter dinner – cozy, creamy and absolutely delicious!
 Even the people in my family who don’t love broccoli (that’s me!) are fans.

-But we love it.
-It gives us a leisurely morning, with plenty of time to make breakfast, read books on the couch, play some games, get ready, have lunch and then the girls can take naps and do quiet time for two hours before we head out.
+We don’t have church until after lunch, so it gives us a leisurely morning, with plenty of time to make breakfast, read books on the couch, play some games, give the girls baths, get everyone ready, and have lunch before we head out.

-Of course, it also means that either I have to think about dinner before we go to church or we have to eat pancakes for dinner (for most of the summer?
+Of course, it also means that either I have to think about dinner before we go to church or we have to eat pancakes for dinner (for most of the summer of 2016 when I was pregnant and feeling lousy?
 Pancakes.
 I believe that’s the classic Sunday night dinner of olden days, right).

-Last week, I made this in while the girls were in quiet time, stuck it in the fridge, and it was all ready to be warmed up for dinner when we got home.
-Add some rolls and a salad, and voila!
-Dinner.
+On a recent Sunday, I made this broccoli potato cheese soup in the morning, stuck it in the fridge, and it was all ready to be warmed up for dinner when we got home.
+Add some rolls (best rolls I’ve ever made, by the way) and a salad, and voila!
+Dinner is served.

 I may or may not have snuck a tiny bowl before church too.
 I’ll never tell.

 - 3 cups chicken broth

 - 2-3 medium carrots sliced thinly (I never bother to peel them)